SandipanMondal123/background-generator/README.md

 # background-generator

-A simple javascrip background generator where the
+A simple javascrip background generator where the user can choose their own gradient and see the result.